indielab/ex_openai/docs/parsingv2.md

 ## Step 4: Generate API modules from Paths

-The `PathModuleGenerator` takes parsed Path structs and generates API client modules.
+The `PathModuleGenerator` takes parsed Path structs and generates API client modules with proper function signatures.

 ### Module naming and grouping
 - Paths are grouped by their operation tags (e.g., all operations tagged "Chat" go into `ExOpenAI.Chat`)